bitwarden/help/_articles/send/send-privacy.md

 popular: false
 tags: [bitwarden send, send, passwords, hidden text]
 order: "05"
+description: "Enhance the privacy of a Bitwarden Send by password-protecting messages, hiding sender email addresses, or hiding text contents."
 ---
 Protect the contents of your Send by optionally configuring a [password for access](#send-passwords) so that no unintended recipients can see the contained information, and/or to [hide your email from recipients]().
 For text Sends, you can also optionally require recipients to [toggle visibility](#hide-text) to prevent exposure to unintentional onlookers.